soundpress/RulesOfNYC/docs/c20/index.rst

 (b) To be eligible to receive a Single Event Press Card for a Single Event an individual must be a member of the press, as defined in subdivision (d) of 38 RCNY § 11-01, who:

-   (1) follows the preregistration process set forth in subdivision (c) of 38 RCNY § 11-03 of this chapter; and
+   (1) follows the preregistration process set forth in subdivision (c) of 38 RCNY § 11-03; and

    (2) applies for said Single Event Press Card in person, by fax or by e-mail: